We’ve rebranded some of our products, learn more ›

 Our inventoried antibody collections for different tissue types (Human FF, Human FFPE, and Mouse FF) with a few exceptions, currently have antibodies conjugated with distinct barcodes, allowing higher multiplexing when using antibodies within a panel.
 With those few exceptions, antibodies within a collection that share barcodes cannot be used in the same run.
 We are working on validating more barcodes to allow for further flexibility.
 In the event that two antibodies of interest share a barcode, we recommend that the user performs custom conjugation to have a separate unique barcode on one of those.
 The choice of the barcode will depend on the user’s custom panel of interest.

-We recommend that the section thickness is between 5 to 10 μm and does not exceed 10 μm, as this can affect the autofocusing capabilities of the microscope.
-Please avoid folds and tears as this will affect data analysis.
+We recommend that the section thickness is between 4 to 10 µm.
+Please avoid folds and tears as this will affect downstream image and data analyses.
 Additionally, penetration of antibodies and reagents can be a concern with sections thicker than 10 μm.

 It does not.
 Antibody-antigen specific recognition is not affected by the high multiplexing level of PhenoCycler-Fusion experiments because of two main factors: